MatthewPress/hangman/README.md

 * While loop that keeps the user guessing and removes a body part
 * After each guess, the user is asked if they want to guess the word or a letter
 * Any user input is converted to lowercase
+* Check a guessed letter against all characters in the word at the same time